OWASP/owasp-istg/src/03_test_cases/processing_units/README.md

 **References**

-This test case is based on: [IOT-DES-LOGIC-001](../data_exchange_services/README.md#circumvention-of-the-intended-business-logic-iot-des-logic-001).
+This test case is based on: [ISTG-DES-LOGIC-001](../data_exchange_services/README.md#circumvention-of-the-intended-business-logic-istg-des-logic-001).

-## Side-Channel Attacks (IOT-PROC-SIDEC)
+## Side-Channel Attacks (ISTG-PROC-SIDEC)

 Side-channel attacks, such as timing and glitching attacks, are usually targeted against the physical implementation of a device or more specifically a processing unit instead of the device firmware or its interfaces.
 The goal of such attacks is to gather information about cryptographic algorithms and operations, performed by a processing unit, in order to retrieve key material, manipulate the cryptographic calculations or gain access to protected information.

-### Insufficient Protection Against Side-Channel Attacks (IOT-PROC-SIDEC-001)
+### Insufficient Protection Against Side-Channel Attacks (ISTG-PROC-SIDEC-001)

 **Required Access Levels**